ErwanQuintin/EXOD/README.md

 https://framagit.org/DWojtowicz/Variabilitectron
 https://framagit.org/InesPM/Variabilitectron

 ## Tutorial

-Let's set the path to where the scripts are located and where we want to store our data, for instance bash $SCRIPTS/exod_analysis.sh -o $obs -f $FOLDER -s $SCRIPTS
+Let's set the path to where the scripts are located and where we want to store our data, for instance

 ```
 SCRIPTS=/path/EXOD/scripts
 FOLDER=/path/data
 ```

-One can use the `run_exodus.sh` script to download, filter and compute the variability with four sets of parameters.
-Let's try, for instance, with observation 0652250701:
+One can use the `run_exodus.sh` script to download, filter and compute the variability for a list of observations.
+Let's try, for instance, with observation 0652250701, and (see the obs_ids.txt in the examples folder):

 ```
 bash run_exodus.sh -obs_id_file obs_ids.txt -lc_enable false -iterative_det_level false
 ```
-The whole process should take a few minutes, and it depends on the duration of the observation.
+The whole process should take a few minutes.
 An example of the output of these commands can be found in the folder `examples`.

 As the render_all.py output shows, one variable source has been detected with TW=100 s, DL=8, bs=3.